Postgraduate Course: Picturing Authority: Art and Politics at the Tudor and Stuart Courts (HIAR11082)

-* familiarity with recent historiography on art and authority in early modern Britain
+- discuss Tudor and Stuart visual culture with relation to recent historiography on art and authority in early modern Britain

-* the ability to place individual artists within a clear chronology and to assess their impact upon developments in court culture
+- place individual artists within a clear chronology and assess their impact upon developments in court culture

-* developed skills of visual enquiry, analysis and communication through close study of selected images
+- demonstrate developed skills of visual enquiry, analysis and communication

 Adamson, John (ed.)
 The Princely Courts of Europe (London, 1999).

 Aston, Margaret, The King's Bedpost: Reformation and Iconography in a Tudor Group Portrait (Cambridge, 1995).